"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 "Do priests not teach you anything about the benevolent Peacekeeper?" the Phantom's deep, pleasant voice came out of his mouth, and Franz glued himself to the tree.

 "Uhm, priests don't come out as far as the outskirts anymore," Franz said putting his hand on his chest trying to steady his breathing but only meeting the solid breastplate.

 "Impossible," the Phantom said with condescension as smooth and deadly as the blade he'd just sheathed.
-"It is their holy duty to enlighten each and every citizen of the Holy Empire.
+"It is their hallowed duty to enlighten each and every citizen of the Holy Empire.
 They should have sent soldiers to combat those bandits too."

-"Well, they never did," Franz stood his round and raised his voice.
+"Well, they never did," Franz stood his ground and raised his voice.
 "I already told you, no one comes as far as the outskirts.
 My father told me that the land was better when my grandfather and great-grandfather worked it, but now it's barely enough to keep us alive."